There are several ways to analyze a security to decide whether it’s worth investing in. Most approaches fall into two broad categories:

 Equity means ownership.
 Stockholder’s equity typically includes:

-Common stocks maintain par (face) values that are only important for accounting purposes.
-Capital in excess of par is the amount paid above the par value for an investment.
-For example, let’s assume an issuer sells $1 par common stock for $50 per share.
-The stock sale would credit $1 to par value of outstanding stock and $49 to capital in excess of par for every share sold.
+Common stock has a par (face) value that is mainly used for accounting.
+Capital in excess of par is the amount investors paid above par value.
+For example, if an issuer sells $1 par common stock for $50 per share:

-Retained earnings represent business profits that are not distributed to stockholders.
-If a company makes $100,000 of earnings and distributes $75,000 to common and preferred stockholders, they’ll credit $25,000 to retained earnings.
+Retained earnings are profits the company keeps rather than distributing to stockholders.
+If a company earns $100,000 and distributes $75,000 to common and preferred stockholders, it credits $25,000 to retained earnings.

 *The $25,000 of retained earnings in this example would be added to any unspent retained earnings accumulated over previous years.